montagestudio/firefly/README.md

 ## Quickstart

- 1. You must check out Filament next to Firefly, so that it looks like this:

-    ```
-    filament/
-    firefly/
-    ```

- 2. Install Docker
+ 1. Install Docker

- 3. Install VirtualBox and VirtualBox Guest Additions
+ 2. Install VirtualBox and VirtualBox Guest Additions

- 4. Use npm v4: `nvm use 4`.
+ 3. Use npm v4: `nvm use 4`.

 ### Create a cluster of docker machines